 The Growth of Solar Power

 As the industry expands, so do the job opportunities.
-According to the National Solar Jobs Census, more than 242,000 Americans spent at least half of their job time on solar-related work in 2018.
-That represents a substantial increase from the 93,500 solar energy jobs that existed in 2010.3
+According to the National Solar Jobs Census, in 2020 more than 230,000 Americans were employed as solar workers.
+That represents a substantial increase from the 93,500 solar energy jobs that existed in 2010.

 Solar Industry Certifications